We offer regular drop‑in classes in meditation and Buddhism.

 Personal sharing is always optional, and many people come simply to practise meditation.

-Both classes are offered free of charge.
+There is no need to book for any of our drop-in classes.
+We offer them free of charge.
 Donations towards the centre’s upkeep are welcome but not expected.